Gravitational wave from extreme mass-ratio inspirals as a probe of extra dimensions: Discussion

 \section{Discussion}

 EMRI is a system that has gained noticeable attention with the potential detectability and impact of these sources on future detectors.
 On the other hand, the existence of an additional spatial dimension has distinctive characteristics on the four-dimensional brane.
 In this article, we showcase a detailed study of such a system that involves a spherically symmetric static brane black hole (primary) carrying a parameter called tidal charge (Q) and present the observational implications of the same through upcoming gravitational wave detectors.
-With this inspiration, we compute the imprints of tidal charge on gravitational wave flux and adiabatic evolution of the secondary and gravitational waveforms.
-We begin with the study of the equatorial orbital motion and the find the position of ISCO of the secondary.
+With this inspiration, we compute the imprints of tidal charge on gravitational wave flux, adiabatic evolution of the secondary and gravitational waveforms.
+We begin with the study of the equatorial orbital motion and find the position of ISCO of the secondary.
 We also note that the adiabatic approximation will break down as soon as the secondary object crosses the ISCO region.
 We implement Teukolsky formalism to construct the solution of the radial perturbation equation provided the energy-momentum tensor of the non-spinning secondary.
 As a result, we determine the effect of tidal charge on energy flux and find appreciable differences with the Schwarzschild limit ($Q=0$) as presented in Fig.~(\ref{fig:flux}).
 We further construct the waveforms for distinct values of Q, as can be seen in Fig.~(\ref{fig:Signal_Q00n}).
 We calculate overlap to estimate the mismatch between two waveforms, one for Schwarzschild and another with non-vanishing Q values as shown in Fig.~(\ref{fig:mismatch}).
 We find a significant mismatch between the two waveforms even for very small values of tidal charge parameter $Q\sim 10^{-6}$.
 Considering the average SNR for LISA observation as $30$, we show that LISA can measure this level of mismatch.
 Till date, the tightest bound for tidal charge parameter $Q\lesssim 0.004$ comes from black hole shadow observations \cite{Neves:2020doc}.
 Our study shows that EMRI observation can put a much better constraint on this parameter than black hole shadow or ground-based gravitational wave observations.
 Thus, LISA is better suited to proving/disproving the existence of higher dimensions.
+Note that, in this paper, we have presented a simple order-of-magnitude estimate on the detectability of the tidal charge parameter.
+However, the analysis presented here ignores the possible correlation between different binary parameters.
+In a follow-up work, we perform Fisher-matrix analysis to have a more quantitative understanding of the measurability of the tidal charge parameter.